 - 1. To familiarize various types of cyber-attacks and cyber-crimes - 2.
-To give an overview of the cyberlaws - 3.
+To give an overview of the cyber laws - 3.
 To study the defensive techniques against these attacks

-Course Outcomes: At the end of the course, the students will be able to
+Course Outcomes: On completion of the course, the student would be able to